Making metal disturbing again…

 Released on October 2nd 2020, ‘Matriphagy’ expanded upon the concept outlined in ‘No One Should Read This’, armed with a disturbingly graphic tale that is to be taken as a series of both literal and metaphorical events.

 ‘Matriphagy’ was met with critical acclaim, with Slipknot’s Knotfest crowning it “one of the best metal releases of the year”.
 ‘Matriphagy’ claimed 8/10 and 9/10 album reviews in Metal Hammer and Rock Tribune.
 Matriphagy was also devoured by the fans, with the album racking up 9 million Spotify streams to date.

 To celebrate the release of ‘Matriphagy’, Tallah performed the album in full live from Willow Glen State Penitentiary, also known as ‘Prison of the Dead’.
 The performance solidified Tallah’s reputations as one of the most exciting new bands in metal and was broadcast by the renowned hate5six, famed for his work in the hardcore scene helping break bands like Code Orange.
-The live show premiered on Knotfest.com and was also the first introduction to the fans to the two new band members Alex Snowden (guitar) and Mewzen (DJ).
+The live show premiered on Knotfest.com and was also the first introduction to their fans of new band member Alex Snowden (guitar).